The Guardian Project maintains Orbot (and other privacy applications) on Android. More info can be found on the Guardian Project's website.

-We recommend an iOS app called Onion Browser, which is open source, uses Tor routing, and is developed by someone who works closely with the Tor Project.
+Onion Browser and Orbot are open source, use Tor routing, and are developed by someone who works closely with the Tor Project.

 However, Apple requires browsers on iOS to use something called Webkit, which prevents Onion Browser from having the same privacy protections as Tor Browser.